Security considerations for SQL Server on Azure Virtual Machines

 If you are using endpoints with the classic deployment model, remove any endpoints on the virtual machine if you do not use them.
 For instructions on using ACLs with endpoints, see Manage the ACL on an endpoint.
 This is not necessary for VMs that use the Azure Resource Manager.

-Finally, consider enabling encrypted connections for the instance of the SQL Server Database Engine in your Azure virtual machine.
+Consider enabling encrypted connections for the instance of the SQL Server Database Engine in your Azure virtual machine.
 Configure SQL server instance with a signed certificate.
 For more information, see Enable Encrypted Connections to the Database Engine and Connection String Syntax.

-Managed disks offer Server-Side Encryption, and Azure Disk Encryption.
-Server-Side Encryption provides encryption-at-rest and safeguards your data to meet your organizational security and compliance commitments.
+Managed disks offer server-side encryption, and Azure Disk Encryption.
+Server-side encryption provides encryption-at-rest and safeguards your data to meet your organizational security and compliance commitments.
 Azure Disk Encryption uses either BitLocker or DM-Crypt technology, and integrates with Azure Key Vault to encrypt both the OS and data disks.

 You don't want attackers to easily guess account names or passwords.
 Use the following tips to help: